 10. Learn from the pros.
 Find a few successful books similar to the one you’ve written, and study them to see how they’re put together.
 You can do this free of charge at any library.

 Bonus: Some excellent free resources are available online.
-Even if you’re not planning to publish with CreateSpace, register (free) at their website (www.CreateSpace.com), and read their free webpages about publishing and marketing.
+Even if you’re not planning to publish with Kindle Direct Publishing, register (free) at their website, and read their free web pages about publishing and marketing.
 Another good resource is www.Smashwords.com, which features two free instructional books that you can download.
 They also list experts who can help you with publishing tasks at reasonable prices.